panthistle/popcurve/README.md

 ### Usage

-The best way to find out what the add-on can do for you is to experiment with it.
-There are several sample files to
+The best way to find out what the add-on does is to experiment with it.
+There are several sample files inside the
+'sample_settings' directory which you can download and open in Blender once you have installed PopCurve.
+These are
+examples to help get you started.
+You can also create your own sample files to save favourite settings for later use.
-get you started and tooltips if you hover you mouse over any of the command buttons in the user interface.
+In addition, there are descriptive tooltips for all the command buttons in the user interface.